Semi-simplicity of the category of admissible D-modules: Introduction

 \begin{proposition} The category $\Add_{\chi}$ has enough projectives. \end{proposition}

-In fact, one can lift Proposition \ref{prop:enoughproj} to a statement about the category $\QCoh(\dd_X,G,\chi)$ of all quasi-coherent $(G,\chi)$-monodromic $\dd$-modules on $X$.
+It follows that the indecomposable projective objects in $\Add_{\chi}$ are labelled by the set $\mc{Q}_{\chi}(n,\ell)$.
+One can lift Proposition \ref{prop:enoughproj} to a statement about the category $\QCoh(\dd_X,G,\chi)$ of all quasi-coherent $(G,\chi)$-monodromic $\dd$-modules on $X$.
 Namely, there is a projective object $\ms{P}_{\chi}(U)$ in $\Coh(\dd_X,G,\chi)$, whose endomorphism algebra is the quantum Hamiltonian reduction $\mf{A}_{\chi}(U)$.
 We say that $U$ is \textit{sufficiently large} if (\ref{eq:HamredfuntcorU}) is an equivalence.

 \begin{theorem} For all $U$ sufficiently large, the $\dd$-module $\ms{P}_{\chi}(U)$ is a projective generator in $\QCoh(\dd_X,G,\chi)$ and hence $\Coh(\dd_X,G,\chi)$ is equivalent to $\Lmod{\mf{A}_{\chi}(U)}$. \end{theorem}